ThinkParQ/beegfs-csi-driver/test/manual/README.md

 #### Driver Deployment

-Copy ./<overlay>/csi-beegfs-config.yaml to deploy/dev/csi-beegfs-config.yaml.
+1. Copy ./<overlay>/csi-beegfs-config.yaml to deploy/dev/csi-beegfs-config.yaml.
    This allows access to the second file system on its non-standard 9009 mgmtd port.
+1. Copy ./<overlay>/csi-beegfs-config.yaml (if it exists) to deploy/dev/csi-beegfs-config.yaml.
+This allows access to the second file system using a connAuthFile.
-Then, do the standard `kubectl apply -k deploy/dev/`.
+1. Do the standard `kubectl apply -k deploy/dev/`.

 #### Resource Deployment